mathieudelehaye/FintechModeler/README.md

 ## Details

-The implementation is made both in Python with pandas and NumPy, as well as in C++, in order to compare the runtime performance of those programming languages for fintech applications.
+The implementation is made both in C++, Python with pandas and NumPy, as well as in C# and TypeScript, in order to compare the runtime performance of those programming languages for fintech applications.

 ## How-to guide